Beyond ED Surprising Benefits of Shockwave Therapy

 Diabetic Wound Healing Accelerates With Acoustic Wave Treatment

-Diabetic foot ulcers affect 19% to 34% of diabetic patients during their lifetime, with traditional wound care that fails to heal 30% of cases according to the American Diabetes Association.
-Shockwave therapy delivers 1,000 to 2,000 pulses directly to wound edges, which increases growth factor production and accelerates tissue regeneration by 40% compared to standard care.
+Diabetic foot ulcers affect 19% to 34% of diabetic patients during their lifetime, with traditional wound care failing to heal 30% of cases according to the American Diabetes Association.
+As a treatment option, shockwave therapy falls under wave therapy for chronic wounds and delivers 1,000 to 2,000 pulses directly to wound edges, generally well tolerated while helping treat the affected area by stimulating tissue repair and local circulation.

 Clinical trials show chronic diabetic ulcers that heal completely within 12 weeks of weekly shockwave treatments (compared to 20-24 weeks with conventional methods).
 The acoustic energy breaks down biofilm barriers that prevent antibiotic penetration while simultaneously increasing local blood flow by 300%.